top of page

 Making Tax Digital is a government initiative designed to make it easier for individuals and businesses to get their tax right and keep on top of their affairs.
 Rather than filing annual tax returns, MTD will require landlords and other taxpayers to report their income and expenses more frequently, using digital tools.
 The aim is to create a more accurate taxation system and reduce errors in tax calculations.

-The implementation of MTD for Income Tax will happen in stages, gradually including more taxpayers, and it's vital for landlords to understand how these changes will affect them.
+The implementation of MTD for Income Tax will happen in stages, gradually including more taxpayers.
+It's vital for landlords to understand how these changes will affect them.

 High angle view of a tax document and calculator